d-smith/notes/aws/security-specialty/03-iam-s3-policies.md

 * Server-side - request s3 to encrypt your object before writing it to disk, and decrypt it when downloading objects
     * SSE-S3 - server side encryption with s3-managed keys
     * SSE-KMS - server side encryption with KMS managed keys
-    * SSE-C - sse with customer provided key
+    * SSE-CMK - SSE with customer provided key
 * Client-side - you encrypt the data client-side and upload encrypted data.
 You manage the keys, encryption process, etc.

 ## Securing S3 Using CloudFront